Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Conclusion

-We have proposed a Framework for developing and running peer-to-peer financial applications.
+We have proposed a system for developing and running peer-to-peer financial applications.
 The Fermat Framework shows the way of how to keep the end user away from trusted third parties at a higher level.
 We propose a solution to several problems at the same time.
 The highlights of our work are:

 * How to exchange meta-data in a peer-to-peer way
 * How to prevent the loss of private keys (funds and identities)